ryang-25/comparch/pset3.typ

 ]

 #problem[
-  f you ever get confused about what a register renamer has to do, go back to the assembly code you’re executing, and ask yourself what has to happen for the right result to be obtained.
+  If you ever get confused about what a register renamer has to do, go back to the assembly code you’re executing, and ask yourself what has to happen for the right result to be obtained.
 For example, consider a three-way superscalar machine renaming these three instructions concurrently: